Author: admin

 Federal Funding Creates Opportunity to Accelerate Change, Close Gaps in P-20 Education

-Recent updates to the Arizona Education Progress Meter show that Arizona is not on track to meet our P-20 goals by 2030, and the data does not yet reflect the full effects of the pandemic.
-To meet the goals, we must rapidly accelerate change by closing achievement gaps and addressing educational inequities, which have been […]
+Recent updates to the Arizona Education Progress Meter show that Arizona is not on track to meet our P-20 goals by 2030, and the data does not yet reflect the […]

 Post